Habib-creater/stm32f411-imu-development-board/README.md

 - 24 MHz clock circuitry

 > The exact fabrication stack-up, dielectric thickness, copper weight,
-> impedance requirements and manufacturing tolerances should be confirmed
+> impedance requirements, and manufacturing tolerances should be confirmed
 > with the PCB manufacturer before fabrication.

 ---